© Crown copyright 2019

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

-Data relate to the year ending September 2018 and all comparisons are with the year ending September 2017, unless indicated otherwise.
+Data relate to the year ending September 2019 and all comparisons are with the year ending September 2018, unless indicated otherwise.
 A more detailed annual summary, which also includes a cohort analysis providing the grant rates following appeal, can be found in ‘Immigration statistics, year ending June 2019’.

 This section contains data on:

-- asylum applications and initial decisions, including unaccompanied asylum seeking children (UASC)
+- Asylum applications and initial decisions, including UASC

 - Family reunion visas granted